Vector35/binaryninja-api/docs/getting-started.md

 ![Cross Reference Tree <](img/cross-reference-tree.png "xrefs tree")

-The xrefs view in the lower-left shows all cross-references to the currently selected address or address range.
+The Cross References view in the lower-left shows all cross-references to the currently selected address or address range.
 Additionally this pane will change depending on whether an entire line is selected (all cross-references to that address are shown), or whether a specific token within the line is selected.
 For instance if you click on the symbol `memmove` in `call memmove` it will display all known cross-references to `memmove`, whereas if you click on the line the `call` instruction is on, you will only get cross-references to the address of the call instruction.
 Cross-references can be either incoming or outgoing, and they can be either data or code.
 To be explicit:

 * Incoming-Data References - The reference is a data variable pointing to this location.
 * Incoming-Code References - The reference is a pointer in code pointing to this location.